tylerbutler/engineer/engineer/docs_source/themes/dark_rainbow.rst

     The username of the Twitter user whose feed should be shown in the sidebar. *Defaults to tylerbutler if not provided.*

+    .. deprecated:: 0.5.0
+       This setting is obsolete and ignored.
+The Tweet library has been removed from Engineer.
+See the :ref:`changelog` for more information.

 ``tweet_count``
     The number of tweets to include in the Twitter sidebar. *Defaults to 4 if not provided.*

+    .. deprecated:: 0.5.0
+       This setting is obsolete and ignored.
+The Tweet library has been removed from Engineer.
+See the :ref:`changelog` for more information.

 Fonts
 =====